-You can see that there are two independent clauses here: "Today is my birthday" and "all my friends are coming for dinner."
-Each has its own subject and its own verb and makes up a complete thought.
+You can see that there are two independent clauses here.
+Each has its own subject (highlighted in orange) and its own verb (highlighted in red) and makes up a complete thought.
 These two independent clauses could be two separate sentences.

-But to show how these two thoughts are connected, a coordinating conjunction ("so") is used to unite them into one sentence.
+But to show how these two thoughts are connected, a coordinating conjunction (highlighted in blue) is used to unite them into one sentence.
 Note that you have the first clause, then a comma and the coordinating conjunction, and then the second clause.
 That comma is essential with a compound sentence such as this.